samuel-yongbo-kwon-E_ki41QnWx0-unsplash

 • If you are a young person, ask the older people in your life questions.
 Pay attention.
 Listen.
 Stop being enamored with other people who have no more experience or understanding than you do.
 Look at the examples the Lord has providentially placed in your path.

-(This is a reminder that peer pressure and the temptation to listen to bad counsel does not end when you graduate from school!)
+(This is a reminder that peer pressure and the temptation to listen to bad counsel do not end when you graduate from school!)

 What were the consequences?
-The nation of Israel was divided into two kingdoms.
+The nation of Israel became divided into two kingdoms.
 It matters who you listen to.

 I remember well those days sitting under the cherry tree at grandpa’s house listening to him talk.
 How silly I was!
 I should have asked more questions.
 I should have paid better attention.
 What I wouldn’t give for one more afternoon under that cherry tree with him.
 There was so much more he could have taught me if I had been teachable…